samirgadkari/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 O(n * m) where:
  * n is the length of the list of names
- * m is the average length of the name in this list
+ * m is the average length of the name in this list But since m is constant, we say space complexity is O(n)